TavolaRotolante

 Savage Worlds (and all RPGs) advice on balancing encounters

-That said, balance in all RPGs is a delicate question, because balance depends not only on the average potency of a creature, but also on the situation, the location and relative abilities of the contenders.
+That said, balance in all RPGs is a delicate question, because balance depends not only on the strength of a creature, but also on the situation, the location and relative abilities of the contenders.
 Also, in SW as in all RPGs, luck is a factor that cannot be accounted for.